Thermodynamics

 - Q_in = heat input

-No real engine can be 100% efficient!
+No real engine reaches 100% efficiency.

 Carnot Efficiency (Maximum Possible)